 From there, bands like Pentagram, Trouble, St. Vitus and Candlemass carried the genre through the ’80s and ’90s and helped develop it further.
 Though it’s often debated, Candlemass’ 1986 album Epicus Doomicus Metallicus is regarded as coining the genre’s name.

-Today, doom metal has sprouted into many branches; from the spacey drone metal of bands like Earth and Sunn O))), to the psychedelic stoner metal of Sleep, Electric Wizard and Kyuss, all the way to the swampy southern sounds of sludge metal acts like Weedeater, Down, and Crowbar, one element remains the same: keeping it slow and heavy.
+Today, doom metal has sprouted off into many branches; from the spacey drone metal of bands like Earth and Sunn O))), to the psychedelic stoner metal of Sleep, Electric Wizard and Kyuss, all the way to the swampy southern-rock driven sounds of sludge metal acts like Weedeater, Down, and Crowbar, one element remains the same: keeping it slow and heavy.
 To do that, there are certain pieces of gear that have become almost standard-issue for doom metal players.
-We’ll take a look at those in the pages to come, or you can click a button below to jump right to that section.
+We’ll take a look at those, as well as few easier, more accessible options in the pages to come, or you can click a button below to jump right to that section.